ucb-bar/chipyard/docs/Advanced-Usage/Chip-Communication.rst

     # or
     cd sims/vcs

-    make CONFIG=dmiRocketConfig TOP=TopWithDTM MODEL=TestHarnessWithDTM
+    make CONFIG=dmiRocketConfig TOP=TopWithDTM MODEL=TestHarnessWithDTM run-asm-tests

 Using the JTAG Interface
 ------------------------

-The main way to use JTAG with a Rocket Chip based system is to instantiate the Debug Test Module (DTM) and configure it to use a JTAG interface (by default the DTM is setup to use the DMI interface mentioned above).
+The main way to use JTAG with a Rocket Chip based system is to instantiate the Debug Transfer Module (DTM) and configure it to use a JTAG interface (by default the DTM is setup to use the DMI interface mentioned above).
 However, if you want to use JTAG, you must do the following steps to setup a DTM+JTAG enabled system.